-I've recently began to read Duncan Bannatyne's Book 'Anyone Can Do It: My Story' and have found some real inspiration from it which I wanted to share.
+I've recently begun to read Duncan Bannatyne's Book 'Anyone Can Do It: My Story' and have found some real inspiration from it which I wanted to share.
 It's helped me to see a few things a bit more clearly as well as helping to take a step back and look at myself and my business in a different way.

 I'm not a prolific reader, but recently have found myself reading books by great entrepreneurs such as Duncan and Lord Alan Sugar and they have really inspired me.

-In my roles as an employed trainer and also running my own training business I've come across a certain type of person on a number of occasions.
+In my roles as an employed trainer and also running my own training business, I've come across a certain type of person on a number of occasions.
 The type of person that comes to work, does the bare minimum or what's expected of them and go home.
 The type of person who has no aspirations to be promoted or move forward.
 They are just happy where they are.

 I call this type of person a 'Plodder'.
-Please don't get me wrong, if every person in a business was plodder it would be great.
+Please don't get me wrong, if every person in a business was a plodder it would be great.
 Everything would get done and things would be achieved.
-However, it take people with drive and determination to make a business truly successful.
+However, it takes people with drive and determination to make a business truly successful.
 They are the people that go above and beyond and make an organisation truly amazing.

 I've never seen myself as a plodder.
 I've always strived for more.
-When I set up my business, I never wanted to get mega rich from it, I just wanted to be comfortable.
+When I set up my business, I never wanted to get mega-rich from it, I just wanted to be comfortable.

-By business is going well and things are comfortable, but after reading Duncan's book I've started to wonder, have I become a Plodder?
+Business is going well and things are comfortable, but after reading Duncan's book I've started to wonder, have I become a Plodder?

 But, thinking about my business, I have become a Plodder.
-Because things are so comfortable I'm not doing anything extra ordinary to make it any better.
-It's comfortable at the minute, but if I'm not making any effort to drive it forward, I'm wondering what the impact in future may be.
+Because things are so comfortable, I'm not doing anything extraordinary to make it any better.
+It's comfortable at the minute, but if I'm not making any effort to drive it forward, I'm wondering what the impact in future maybe.

 I said I never wanted to get rich from it, and I still don't and maybe never will.
 But, is that attitude driving me to be a Plodder.
 I think so.